Last night I connected 5 people with one another.

 If that doesn’t get a whole new raft of entrepreneurs and VCs entering the healthtech and Insurtech space I don’t know what will.
 Time for the next wave of startups?

 A couple of others I thought particularly interesting this week.

-In the UK Simply Business has partnered with Equipsme to offer health insurance plans to small business owners, the self-employed, and their families after a successful 2020 pilot.
+In the UK Simply Business has partnered with Equipsme to offer capital eyeing up health insurance plans to small business owners, the self-employed, and their families after a successful 2020 pilot.
 Plans can be bought online in minutes directly from Simply Business, either with or separately to their business insurance, and aims to help those directly impacted by Covid-19.

 Whilst it’s easy to skim read this stuff, I’m really looking to seeing where this can take Equipsme and how they might shape the UK private health market over the next few years.

 And out in Abu Dhabi last week, Daman Health launched its first digital smart branch service, enabling individuals to virtually meet advisors, share documents electronically, and discuss policies.
 Whilst available elsewhere in the world, it’s a great step forward for the GCC.

 The reason I mention this is I feel the GCC is somewhere with a very real opportunity to take the best from innovation globally and rapidly accelerate to become a world leader.

 Just one for the life side of L&H.